 - Developing operational plans for objectives set out by Northern Health’s Board and making sure that those plans are acted upon;

 - Preparation of budget, capital, and human resources plans;

 - Approving consistent regional standards for programs and services; and

 - Approval of regional policies for the organization.

 Most of Northern Health’s services such as hospitals, home care, and residential care run within three geographic operating divisions: the Northeast, Northern Interior, and Northwest.
 These are called health service delivery areas (HSDAs).
-A chief operating officer (COO) manages each HSDA and reports directly to Northern Health’s CEO.
-Our Chief Operating Officers include:
+A senior operating officer (SOO) manages each HSDA and reports directly to the VP, Clinical Operations.

 Mark was appointed to his current position in July 2010, bringing proven success in strengthening and leading organizational finance and decision support.
 He oversees financial operations for Northern Health and is responsible for planning, implementing and evaluating the organization’s fiscal performance and ensuring its long-term financial sustainability.

 Mark holds a Bachelor of Commerce degree from the University of Alberta and is a certified general accountant.

 David is a human resources executive with over 35 years of operational experience.
 He has a unique combination of strengths and a passion for leading innovative design and development of human resources services in complex organizations.
 David actively influences organizational change, developing and implementing innovative strategies in support of workforce sustainability.

 David started his Human Resources career in 1985 with the Royal Air Force in the United Kingdom.
 He is a Chartered Professional in Human Resources (CPHR) who holds a Master's of Business Administration from the University of Northern BC, and is also a member of the Health Human Resource Advisor Committee to HealthCareCAN.